telerik/ajax-docs/controls/grid/control-lifecycle/commands-that-invoke-rebind-implicitly.md

 |Select|RadGrid.SelectCommandName|
 |Deselect|RadGrid.DeselectCommandName|

->note When RadGrid's ViewState is turned off, the NeedDataSource event does not fire after any of the above listed commands.
+>tip When RadGrid's ViewState is turned off, the NeedDataSource event does not fire after any of the above listed commands.
 This is so because it fires after Page_Load and the control already has a DataSource assigned when the command takes place.
 If you want to make the event fire in such scenarios, you need to first set RadGrid's DataSource to null/Nothing and then call Rebind().
 >